 The unemployment insurance rate for employers is currently capped at 1.15% and 0.9% for employees.

 In South Korea, the aim of the national pension is to secure the retirement benefits of Korean citizens with income security, thereby promoting national welfare in the case of retirement, disability, or death.
 Benefits of the national pension include the old-age pension, disability pension, and survivor’s pension.

 The national pension contribution rate is pegged at a total of 9% of salaries per annum which is split between the employer and the employee equally.
-Therefore, the employer’s contribution is 4.5%.
+Therefore, both the employee’s and employer’s contribution is 4.5% each.